-I often would catch myself laying in bed at night scrolling through Instagram marveling at the gorgeous travel photos posted by some of my favorite bloggers.
+I often would catch myself laying in bed at night scrolling through Instagram marveling at gorgeous travel photos posted by some of my favorite bloggers.
+I always knew I wanted to write a healthy travel guide.

 I thought to myself what a magical life.
 I thought to myself I wish that could be me.
 I thought that couldn’t possibly be me.